THE CATSKILL GAME FARM HISTORY

 The future of The Old Catskill Game Farm is bright, with Mr. Blauner planning to provide more adventurous activities to guests, such as mountain biking, archery and miniature golf, in addition to the upscale accommodations currently offered.
 Plans are also in the works to provide a relaxing mountain home for a litany of animal life, including horses, peacocks, poultry and bovines.

 Mr. Blauner is intent on continuing the legacy, as well as preserving this hallmark of midcentury American attractions.
 The opportunity to witness nature reclaiming a property that was once so abundant with life—both human and animal-- is inspiring and encourages the new owners to recreate a sense of wonder and excitement for future guests.

 The Old Catskill Game Farm is able to boast not only an impressive property with beautifully upscale accommodations coupled with top-notch hospitality, but also a talented and hardworking staff to compliment it.

-The Old Catskill Game Farm Inn is spearheaded by Moshe Toledo, who acts as both General Manager and live-in Innkeeper.
+The Old Catskill Game Farm Inn is spearheaded by Shawn Johnson, who is the General Manager.
 He has continued the Inn’s tradition of offering guests a warm and friendly welcome, as well as working hard to provide a relaxed and inviting environment throughout the duration of their stay.

 You can learn more about the history of The Catskill Game Farm on Abandoned America.